dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/final.md

   * brief summary of any insights from user testing / conclusions drawn
   * any potential next steps (if you were going to take this further)
   * what would have made this a better experience?
-* links to gifs of very short demos of your product
+* links to gifs of short demos of your product
 * make sure to fill out the team survey